quicwg/base-drafts/draft-ietf-quic-recovery.md

 therefore read these 1-RTT packets.

-A sender SHOULD restart its PTO timer every time an ack-eliciting packet is sent or acknowledged, when Initial keys are discarded (Section 4.9 of {{QUIC-TLS}}), or when the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
+A sender SHOULD restart its PTO timer every time an ack-eliciting packet is sent or acknowledged, or when Initial or Handshake keys are discarded (Section 4.9 of
+{{QUIC-TLS}}).
 This ensures the PTO is always set based on the latest estimate of the round-trip time and for the correct packet across packet number spaces.

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
 The PTO backoff factor is reset